 If you have an urgent enquiry please email me with the subject line “urgent”.
 The following are examples of urgent situations that I want to hear about:

-- Someone has a new or worsening acute illness and you would like to make an urgent appointment for nutritional treatment (see below.)
+- Someone has a new or worsening acute illness and you would like to make an urgent appointment (see below.)

 - A patient of the clinic has had a severe adverse reaction to a supplement that I have prescribed.
 Please withdraw any such supplement immediately until you hear back from me.
 Always contact your doctor or hospital if symptoms are serious.